Alon-bdTEC/ME_1stDegreeProject_ControlOfFurutaPendulum/README.md

 ---

-## Future Plans
+## Also!

-- Apply the same methods developed for arm tracking around the lower equilibrium to:
+- We applied the same methods developed for arm tracking around the lower equilibrium to:
   - Stabilize the pendulum in the upright position.
   - Implement a swing-up controller to move the pendulum from the downward to the upward position.